A BEACH IN THE CARIBBEAN

 A Boat of Shells and Bones, as part of the installation La Chambre des Parents @ depARTures N4, London.
 July 2022

-On the wall and above the mantelpiece are what I consider the 2 totemic figures of my parents, made of adhesive tape, one black, the other transparent, wrapped around an assemblage of half a kayak paddle and half a crutch.
+On the wall and above the mantelpiece are what Gaudron consider the 2 totemic figures of her parents, made of adhesive tape, one black, the other transparent, wrapped around an assemblage of half a kayak paddle and half a crutch.
 The cast created was subsequently cut open to release the paddle and the crutch, leaving 2 polymorph figures possibly resembling the discarded empty exoskeletons of insects.

 The 2 figures are the protagonists of the video work “Quizas” which shows them engaging in a sensuous and playful courtship ritual at sunset on a beach.